turingschool/front-end-curriculum/projects/What's cookin - Group project - Part one.md

 Once you've got fetch working on all three arrays, you can delete your hardcoded data file!

-### Iteration 4 - Pantries

-#### Pantry Data
-Create classes and methods that can:
-- Determine whether a user's pantry has enough ingredients to cook a given meal.
-- Determine the amount of missing ingredients still needed to cook a given meal, based on what's in the user's pantry.

-#### User Stories
-- As a user, I should be able to view what ingredients exist inside of my pantry.
-- As a user, I should be able to check my list of recipes to cook and see if my pantry has enough ingredients to cook a meal.
-- As a user, I should be told what ingredients are still needed if I don't have enough ingredients in my pantry to cook the recipe.

-### Iteration 5 - Pantries

-#### User Stories
-- As a user, I should be able to add/remove ingredients from my pantry.
----

 ### Extensions
 _Choose at least one_